frePPLe/frepple/doc/installation-guide/linux-compiling.rst

 This page describes 3 different methods:

-* | `Compiling from a source tarball`_
-  | Generic instructions, which doesn’t include any deployment related actions.

-* | `Compiling from the github source code repository`_
+* | `Compiling from the github source code repository or source tarball`_
-  | Extra instructions when you compile from the latest source code.
+  | Instructions for compilation from the latest source code.

 * | `Compiling from a Debian source package`_
   | This is the **recommended method for all Debian based distributions**.